parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 Soon, anyone could put a document on the web and any document could link to any other.
 It created a completely open platform where a writer in Nepal could freely share her ideas with a dancer in Denmark.
 A climate science student in Nairobi could access data from the Murdoch weather station in Antarctica.
 You could start reading about logical fallacies and end up on a website about optical illusions.
 Read about the history of time-keeping and end up learning about Einstein's special theory of relativity.
 All interests were catered to.
 Information could truly be free: transverse borders, cultures and politics.

-That was the web at its best.
+That is the web at its best.

 My own journey from designing that first website as an 11-year old "webmaster" in Nepal to writing this article as a UX Consultant in France has its origin in that 1993 decision by CERN.